 The Mycre grouped together, embracing one another, taking one last moment of peace before returning to reality.

-A once calm lake that was bathed in darkness rippled with movement, and was shining with the illumination of enormous spheres of lights that floated above its surface.
+A once calm lake that was bathed in darkness rippled with movement and was shining with the illumination of enormous spheres of light that floated above its surface.
 A chorus of chittering filled the cave with the noise of life.
-Mycre of all ages ran through the cave, the youngest played, and the older ones planned as those before them did, and those who will proceed them will continue to do.
-The bones of those who started the life in the cave were mounted on the walls with their words written on a banner above them.
+Mycre of all ages ran through the cave; the youngest played, and the older ones planned as those before them did, and those who proceeded them will continue to do.
+The bones of those who started life in the cave were mounted on the walls, with their words written on a banner above them.

 ‘The light of knowledge carries life from the jaws of death’

-“How did the scientist learn so much in one life, and all by himself!”
-The Mycre marvelled as it scanned the pages.
-“We will do you proud, we will take the town that took everything from you.”
+“How did the scientist learn so much in one life and all by himself!”
+The Mycre marveled as it scanned the pages.
+“We will do you proud; we will take the town that took everything from you.”
 He added as he placed one paw on the cover of the book and bowed with his eyes closed.

 “The light of knowledge carries life from the jaws of death.”
 He recited as a parting sign of respect.

-His paws pattered along the cave floor as he ran off with his own book under his arm, its cover new, and it pages just shy of virgin.
-He ran into a chamber filled with other young Mycre, they knelt on the ground with books on their laps, at the head of the chamber was a lone, aged Mycre.
+His paws pattered along the cave floor as he ran off with his own book under his arm, its cover new and its pages just shy of a virgin.
+He ran into a chamber filled with other young Mycre; they knelt on the ground with books on their laps; at the head of the chamber was a lone, aged Mycre.
 He sat on his chair and looked over those who sat before him.

 “Who here has something to show today?”
 He asked as he tried to lock eyes with any of his younglings.
 A single paw raised with confidence, the elder Mycre gestured for the youngling to stand.

 “Since you were late, I expect you to have something worthwhile today.”

 “I was late because I was paying my respect to the Scientist and the Six.
 I can only hope that my work lives up to their name.”